Why do we ask you to report outcomes?

 We use the information you provide to demonstrate the impact of the research we fund and the benefits to people with arthritis.
 The information is also used for fundraising, which helps us to raise more money to fund further research.

-Please note that it is a condition of Versus Arthritis funding that the grant-holder provides information about the outputs and outcomes resulting from their funded research on request.
+Please note that it is a condition of Versus Arthritis funding that the award holder provides information about the outputs and outcomes resulting from their funded research on request.

-We recognise that recently awarded grants may have little to report but we do ask that you complete your update as fully as possible and submit by the required deadline.
+We recognise that recent awards may have little to report but we do ask that you complete your update as fully as possible and submit by the required deadline.
 In particular, we ask that you:

-- Only report outputs arising from work funded by the specific grant that we have asked you to report on
+- Only report outputs arising from work funded by the specific award that we have asked you to report on

 - Review all sections in Researchfish and complete all those for which you have outputs to report

-- Remember to update the ‘Further Information’ section from your previous submission (if you have previously reported on this grant)
+- Remember to update the ‘Further Information’ section from your previous submission (if you have previously reported on this award)

 - You can delegate completion of the report to a member of your research team but you will need to review and submit the report.